 A few states also now have statutes allowing truth as a defense only if the end motive justifies its publication.
 The U.S. Supreme Court, however, continues to indicate that these statutes would likely be unconstitutional, in that they violate the First Amendment.
 Garrison v.
 Louisiana,379 U.S. 64, 85 S.Ct.
 209, 13 L.Ed.2d 125 (1964); Time, Inc. v.
 Firestone, 424 U.S. 448, 96 S.Ct.
 958, 47 L.Ed.2d 154 (1976).

 Court decisions and varying state laws have made it difficult to determine what constitutes a true statement when considering a defamation claim.
-The experienced attorneys at Minc LLC can help you assess your case and who has the burden of proving that truth.
-Call today at (216) 373-7706.
+The experienced internet defamation attorneys at Minc Law can help you assess your case and who has the burden of proving that truth.
+Call today at (216) 373-7706 or schedule a meeting by filling out our online contact form.